-Ethereum is considered by many to be the second most popular cryptocurrency, surpassed at the moment only by Bitcoin.
-The Enterprise Ethereum Alliance (EEA) has some big-name founding members too, including Microsoft, Intel, and JPMorgan Chase, according to The Motley Fool.
+Ethereum is considered by many to be the second most popular cryptocurrency, surpassed now only by Bitcoin.
+According to The Motley Fool, the Enterprise Ethereum Alliance (EEA) has some big-name founding members, including Microsoft, Intel, and JPMorgan Chase.
 “The adoption of Ethereum by the corporate world,” says CNBC, “means it could eventually be bigger than its early stage rival.”
 That means it’s time to get to know the Ethereum platform, including its features and applications, and what makes Ethereum different from Bitcoin.

 Our “Ethereum Explained” Ethereum tutorial video lays it all out for you, and here we’ll cover what’s discussed in the video.

 Ethereum is a blockchain-based computing platform that enables developers to build and deploy decentralized applications—meaning not run by a centralized authority.
 You can create a decentralized application for which the participants of that particular application are the decision-making authority.